 There are a number of steps the employers can take, many of them fairly straightforward:

-: Questions about gender at birth (if asked for monitoring purposes) should be kept separate from questions about sexual orientation.
+Monitoring: Questions about gender at birth (if asked for monitoring purposes) should be kept separate from questions about sexual orientation.
 There should also be a “prefer not to say” option.
-CRB checks

-: It is not widely known that there is a separate, confidential checking process available for transgender people, which avoids the risk of disclosing information which could reveal that the employee had a different gender in the past.
-Facilities
+CRB checks: It is not widely known that there is a separate, confidential checking process available for transgender people, which avoids the risk of disclosing information which could reveal that the employee had a different gender in the past.

-: Best practice here would indicate that organisation should adopt gender-neutral approach to uniforms or dress codes.
+Uniforms/dress codes: Best practice here would indicate that organisation should adopt gender-neutral approach to uniforms or dress codes.
 Where this is not considered practicable, appropriate support should be offered to trans people to allow them to wear what is appropriate to the gender they choose to present in at work.
 Preventing a transgender person from wearing clothing of the gender they choose to present in can be unlawful discrimination.
-Mentoring and support

 Support for staff who are transitioning